waytohealth/victor-hugo/site/content/projects/pregnancywatch.md

     authorname: 'Sindhu Srinivas, MD'
     authorrole:
 summary: >-
   A variant of the COVID Watch program that automatically checks in specifically with pregnant women at risk for complications of COVID-19 who are self-isolating at home.
-Patients are monitored 24x7 via text message and escalations managed by an hospital specific nursing teams with full Epic integration.
+Patients are monitored 24x7 via text message and escalations managed by an hospital specific nursing teams with full EHR Integration.
 results:
   - result: >-
       80+% patient engagement